 Winter sowing echinacea

-This technique allows you to sow echinacea seeds outdoors in winter, so they can germinate and grow even in cool spring weather.
+Winter sowing echinacea allows you to sow echinacea seeds in winter, so they can germinate and grow even in cool spring weather.
 All you need are some supplies, containers, and soil to get started.
+And you don’t even need to find a dedicated space indoors!
+The planted seeds go outside as soon as they are planted

 To begin winter sowing echinacea, gather up some clear plastic containers with lids that will hold at least two inches of soil.
 You’ll also need potting mix or seed starting mix and Echinacea seeds.
 If desired, add fertilizer or compost for extra nutrients.